 Follow in the footsteps of writers, artists, and explorers as you absorb the experiences and get to know the local people and fellow travelers.
 Each island has its own unique personality, people (or no people), culture, natural wonders, and dining delicacies for you to discover.

 Fortunately, the Caribbean made famous by pirates, explorers, and adventurers can finally be reached by travelers who are willing to boat off the beaten track.
 If you imagined that boat travel was still limited to those who could afford to sail their way there in their own boat or who found a job as part of the crew, you are in for a pleasant surprise.

-Yacht travel is no longer reserved to a few people who have months to travel around the world.
+Yacht travel is no longer reserved for a few people who have months to travel around the world.
 As a yacht owner, you can exchange time on your yacht for the use of comparable yachts in exotic locations around the world.
 This gives you a launching point for adventures almost anywhere.
 Charter programs also make it easier than ever to own a yacht.
 If you just want to try out life on the ocean, you can charter a yacht, with or without a crew.